-In an effort to halt this harmful practice, L’Oréal has made sustainable palm oil a commitment for the company, with the ambitious goal of ensuring that, by the end of 2020, none of its products would contain ingredients or raw materials linked to deforestation.
-In the case of palm oil, that means working to follow the guidelines set by the Roundtable on Sustainable Palm Oil (RSPO) on using only Certified Sustainable Palm Oil (CSPO).
-Additionally, in 2014 the company started the task of tracing palm oil derivatives from their suppliers back to their original sources in order to ensure they are sustainable in every step of the process, from growing to harvesting to refining.
+In an effort to halt this harmful practice, L’Oréal has made sustainable palm oil a commitment for the company, that means working to follow the guidelines set by the Roundtable on Sustainable Palm Oil (RSPO) on using only Certified Sustainable Palm Oil (CSPO).
+Additionally, in 2014, the company started the task of tracing palm oil derivatives from their suppliers back to their original sources in order to ensure they are sustainable in every step of the process, from growing to harvesting to refining.

 Coty: Ethical Mica

 Another company looking to make a positive impact on a problematic ingredient is Coty, who zeroed in on mica, the mineral most commonly used to add shimmer to your favorite cosmetics.
-The issue with mica, in case you weren’t aware, is that the majority of it comes from illegal mines in India that use a child labor force to pick mica.
+The issue with mica, in case you weren’t aware, is that the much of it comes from illegal mines in India and Madagascar that use child labor forces to pick mica.

 As a founding member of the Responsible Mica Initiative, Coty has made it a company mission to establish that mica exports are fully traceable to source mines and processing units in an effort to ensure that their supply is coming only from responsible mines.